 You should get the stainless steel Apple Watch if you:

 - love watches and want something heavy but not too heavy

 - want something classic on the outside but ultra-modern within

 - need a watch made out of strong materials like stainless steel and sapphire crystal

-The bottom line: We think the aluminum model is best for most folks.
+So which is better when choosing between aluminum vs stainless steel Apple Watch?
+We think the aluminum model is best for most folks.
 If you're overly worried about possible damage, get an AppleCare+ subscription for peace of mind.
 Besides, Nike+ only comes in aluminum, which is something to also consider.
 If you plan on keeping your watch for more than two years, the stainless steel model might be best.

 Great product, better price

 Stylish and practical

 Experience all the great features of the Apple Watch for less.
 Choose from silver, space gray, or gold aluminum.

 If you're really worried about breaking your Apple Watch, this is the one to get.
 Still, watch out for those inevitable scratches!